microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 #### Manual Scale Cluster
-If --min and --max arguments have the same value, `az` will create a cluster in manual scale mode - requested number of nodes will be allocated immediately after cluster creation and will remain until you manually resize or delete cluster.
+If --min and --max arguments have the same value, `az` will create a cluster in manual scale mode - requested number of nodes will be allocated immediately after cluster creation and will remain until the cluster is manually resized or deleted.

 #### Auto-Scale Cluster
 You can specify different values for --min and --max arguments.
 In this case, `Batch AI` will scale up/down cluster automatically depending on number of queued and running jobs.
 This option allows you to save money by releasing unused compute resources.

-e.g.
+For example,

 ```bash
 $ az batchai cluster create -l eastus -g demoGroup -n demoCluster -s Standard_NC6 -i UbuntuLTS --min 0 --max 1 -u demoUser -p demoPassword